sedona-thomas/Arithmetic-Programming-By-Example/README.md

 # Brute-Force-Programming-By-Example

 Determines all valid combinations of addition, subtraction, multiplication, and division within a specified range for given examples.
 Outputs are in the format `x * a // b + c`.
+(In order to keep the problem simple and since they could be made into the form `x * a // b + c`, equivalent cases in the form of `(x + a) * b // c` have been ignored.)

 Run for "input.txt" with `python main.py`